Home

 From Christian publisher Tyndale House comes Sigmund Brouwer's tale of the Old West, Pony Express Christmas, often described as heartwarming.

 Plenty of readers are delighted to find a mystery novel under the Christmas tree, and a number of historical novelists have catered to their taste with mysteries set during the Christmas season.
-The six most recent installments in Kate Kingsbury's "Pennyfoot Hotel" series about a woman hotelier in Edwardian England, are set in the Christmas season, including the latest, Herald of Death.
-Anne Perry, author of the popular "William Monk" and "Thomas and Charlotte Pitt" Victorian mystery series has spun off a Christmas-themed series; A Christmas Homecoming, #9 in the series, is fresh off the press in 2011.
+The six most recent installments in Kate Kingsbury's "Pennyfoot Hotel" series about a woman hotelier in Edwardian England, are set in the Christmas season, including the latest, The Clue Is in the Pudding.
+Anne Perry, author of the popular "William Monk" and "Thomas and Charlotte Pitt" Victorian mystery series has spun off a Christmas-themed series; A Christmas Garland, #10 in the series, is fresh off the press in 2012.

 Historical Mysteries

 Many readers love a good historical mystery, whether it's a standalone or an installment in one of the dozens of extensive historical mystery series.
-An enticing 2011 mystery is the second in S.J.
-Parris's superb series featuring astronomer Giordano Bruno, Prophecy.
+An enticing 2012 mystery is the third and last in Sara Poole's juicily well-written series about a woman who serves as the the Borgia pope's poisoner, The Borgia Mistress.

 The newest in a favorite series, or a missing novel for your giftee's almost-complete set, is sure to be a hit.
 Find out the author of your giftee's favorite series, find out which book is missing, and then look it up in the search box on the home page.
 Mystery series novels are listed in the appropriate section by time and place, in order of publication.
 Clicking on the title of any book on this site (provided it's linked – the vast majority are) will take you to its listing at Powell's Books or Amazon.com.